nykbocks/cli-text-editor/README.md

 i call this fella namb,if you're seeing this,please help i dont know what the hell im doing

 # why i choosed c
-its not the best for string management,and i doing a program that manage strings,yeah,correct me if im wrong about the c string stuff

-but for real now,i choosed it because i want to learn a """difficult""" language so when i learn java,c#,python,i will be more confortable
+im a a new programer,some months deep by now,but i choosed c because i want a challeng,i usualy do python,but i want to learn c too.

 # thanks!
-i would love to get some tips and tricks im really new to c so.
+i would love to get some reviews of my code and how i can improve,feel free to create an issue